hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTUrl.class/README.md

-A STUrl is an entity that contains different versions of urls mentioned in a tweet.
+A MTUrl is an entity that contains different versions of urls mentioned in a toot.

 Instance Variables
 	displayUrl:		<String>